MG2033/ShuffleNet/README.md

 * Group Convolution in CuDNN
 * Benchmarking the complexity of the model.

+## Updates
+* Working on porting a pretrained ImageNet model to this TensorFlow architecture.
+* Bug fixes within days.

 ## License
 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.